12 Best London Food Markets

 Green and pink doughnuts with coffee Crosstown Doughnuts Spitalfields Market

-You will find a couple of street food stands like the Duck Truck and a Crosstown Doughnuts truck.
+You’ll find a couple of street food stands and a Crosstown Doughnuts truck.
 Yum to both.

 Getting to Spitalfields Market: Shoreditch High Street and Aldgate East are the nearest stations.